 - 13. Before agreeing to accept, or continue, an engagement the service auditor shall: - (a) Determine whether: - (i) The service auditor has the capabilities and competence to perform the engagement; (Ref: Para.
-A7) - (ii) The criteria to be applied by the service organization to prepare the description of its system will be suitable and available to user entities and their auditors; and - (iii) The scope of the engagement and the service organization's description of its system will not be so limited that they are unlikely to be useful to user entities and their auditors.
+A7) - (ii) The criteria the practitioner expects to be applied by the service organization to prepare the description of its system are suitable and will be available to user entities and their auditors; and - (iii) The scope of the engagement and the service organization's description of its system will not be so limited that they are unlikely to be useful to user entities and their auditors. - (b) Obtain the agreement of the service organization that it acknowledges and understands its responsibility: - (i) For the preparation of the description of its system, and accompanying service organization's statement, including the completeness, accuracy and method of presentation of that description and statement; (Ref: Para.
+A8)